BabDev/babdev.com/readme.md

     - Set the `APP_DOMAIN_NAME` env var to the domain the main website exists at
     - Set the `NOVA_DOMAIN_NAME` and `SESSION_DOMAIN` env vars to the domain the Nova application exists at
     - If you have one, set the `GITHUB_TOKEN` env var to your GitHub personal access token you created for the application
+    - If you have one, set the `TINYMCE_API_KEY` env var to your Tiny Cloud API key
 4. Save your Nova credentials to your Composer configuration (`composer config http-basic.nova.laravel.com ${NOVA_USERNAME} ${NOVA_PASSWORD}`)
 5. Install the PHP dependencies with `composer install`
 6. Generate a new app key with `php artisan key:generate`